-Following a review of collision data, the City's Public Works Department identified potential for safety improvements at the intersection of Main Street and Rupert Avenue.
+Following a review of collision data, we identified potential for safety improvements at the intersection of Main Street and Rupert Avenue.

 - Westbound traffic on Rupert at Main Street must turn right at all times.